 It was around 2010 and Salesforce (a customer relationship management platform or CRM software) was already a global company by then, so that kind of drop in leads would have a significant impact on revenue down the line.
 “We had a massive sales team,” says Bill, “They [were] depending on a steady flow of leads coming in.”

 Despite the pressure, Bill knew they couldn’t make any assumptions about the root cause of the issue.
 In order to solve the problem, they had to see their company, brand, and services through the eyes of a new prospect who had just entered their sales funnel.

 You’ll learn exactly how they did this in a minute, but first…

 Over the past decade, Bill played an integral role in the growth of three tech giants—Salesforce (Senior Vice-President of Marketing), Zendesk (Chief Marketing Officer), and Slack (Chief Marketing Officer and Board Advisor).

-He’s a straight-talking marketing veteran who believes that Software-as-a-Service (SaaS) and e-commerce companies succeed when they adopt a customer-centric approach at every stage of their sales cycle.
+He’s a straight-talking marketing leader who believes that Software-as-a-Service (SaaS) and e-commerce companies succeed when they adopt a customer-centric approach at every stage of their sales cycle.
 He argues that companies can achieve this by treating their employees right and playing to their strengths, which he discusses in detail during his Ask Me Anything (AMA) talk in the 'The Humans Strike Back' community.

 Throughout my interview with Bill and his AMA, two prominent themes arose.
 The first (succeeding with customer-centric marketing) is the theme of this post, and the second (building a customer-centric marketing department) is the theme of the second piece.